MilesCranmer/PySR/docs/tuning.md

 I run from IPython (Jupyter Notebooks don't work as well[^1]) on the head node of a slurm cluster.
 Passing `cluster_manager="slurm"` will make PySR set up a run over the entire allocation.
 I set `procs` equal to the total number of cores over my entire allocation.

+I use the [tensorboard feature](https://ai.damtp.cam.ac.uk/pysr/examples/#12-using-tensorboard-for-logging) for experiment tracking.

 [^1]: Jupyter Notebooks are supported by PySR, but miss out on some useful features available in IPython and Python: the progress bar, and early stopping with "q".
 In Jupyter you cannot interrupt a search once it has started; you have to restart the kernel.
 See [this issue](https://github.com/MilesCranmer/PySR/issues/260) for updates.

-1. Use the default parameters.
+1. I start by using the default parameters.
-2. Use only the operators I think it needs and no more.
+2. I use only the operators I think it needs and no more.
 3. Increase `populations` to `3*num_cores`.
 4. If my dataset is more than 1000 points, I either subsample it (low-dimensional and not much noise) or set `batching=True` (high-dimensional or very noisy, so it needs to evaluate on all the data).
 5. While on a laptop or single node machine, you might leave the default `ncycles_per_iteration`, on a cluster with ~100 cores I like to set `ncycles_per_iteration` to maybe `5000` or so, until the head node occupation is under `10%`.
 (A larger value means the workers talk less frequently to eachother, which is useful when you have many workers!)